-I am the CEO and co-founder of Maui Brewing Co. in Kihei, Hawaii.
+I am the CEO and co-founder of Craft ‘Ohana (Maui Brewing/Modern Times) in Kihei, Hawaii.
 I started Maui Brewing in 2005 after several trips to Hawai’i drinking what I thought was local beer.
 In fact, it was made on the mainland and shipped back.
 I believe craft beer should be based on quality, innovation, and a sense of place.
 To me, that story should be authentic, so we set out to create a REAL local craft beer for Hawai’i.

 What’s new at Maui Brewing?

 I’m not going to mention COVID-19.
 Darn, I did it…anyhow, we’re focused on projects both from an efficiency and innovation standpoint.
 We have some really cool new ideas we’re working on, and moving towards a re-design on the can line for efficiency with a high speed cartoner and mix pack automation.

 What’s the best part of being a part of the craft brewing community?

 The BEER!
 And of course all the amazing people in it.
 I think especially in today’s world, craft brewers create a sense of community that is largely unparalleled in other industries.

 Name a favorite food and beer pairing.

 Pineapple Mana Wheat and Goat Cheese Croquette…first thing that popped into my head!